orsharon7/mcp-vscode-github-copilot/README.md

 ![GitHub Copilot Using MCP Tools](media/Chat_MCP.png)

+## GitHub Copilot Masterclass

+Enjoyed this exercise?
+Take your skills to the next level with the [GitHub Copilot Masterclass](https://github.com/orsharon7/github-copilot-masterclass).
+In this course, you'll build a complete application from an image and create an MCP server with "Steve Jobs" as your virtual Product Manager, guiding you to design and implement innovative features.

 ## Enterprise Integration and Technical Resources
 - [GitHub MCP Server Implementation Repository](https://github.com/github/github-mcp-server)
 - [Model Context Protocol Technical Specification](https://modelcontextprotocol.io/introduction)